waepoints/waepointstandards/outline.md

 Provisions Of The User’s System, or Systems, On The User’s Device, and Definitions Of The System, or Systems, On The User’s Compatible Device

-Definitions Of The Joined Compatible System(s) to the User's System, and of The User(s) of The Joined Compatible System(s) to the User's System
+Definitions Of The Joined Compatible System(s) to the User’s System, and of The User(s) of The Joined Compatible System(s) to the User’s System

-Provisions Of The Joined Compatible System(s) to the User's System, and of The User(s) of The Joined Compatible System(s) to the User's System
+Provisions Of The Joined Compatible System(s) to the User’s System, and of The User(s) of The Joined Compatible System(s) to the User’s System

 Defined System Commands, and Defined System Command Gestures